 Buying wholesale shoes for resale from US suppliers

 China isn’t the only country where you can buy cheap wholesale shoes in bulk.
 Why not check out the options in the US?

-Shoe suppliers in the US:
+Below is a wide variety of shoe suppliers in the US:

-These are only some of the options in the directory, and there are also suppliers from a whole range of other countries too.
+These are only some of the options in the Directory, and there are also suppliers from a whole range of other countries too.
 So there’s a good chance you’ll find a local supplier if you want one.

 There’s a large demand for brand-name shoes, which is probably why many of the success stories at the top of this page were based on selling them.
 Beth Marbach said she sold high-end shoes because even if the economy goes down, rich people always have money to spend on fashion.

 The brand-name shoe market can cost more to get started in though, and you can face some tough competition, so be sure to look into your market before you buy large quantities of stock.